 The weight of experience

-This gives rise to a whole set of characteristics that would seem counterintuitive from a purely theoretical point of view, but which "work wonderfully in real life, because they are based on experience of the variety of existing morphologies."
+This gives rise to a whole set of characteristics that would seem counterintuitive from a purely theoretical point of view, but which "work wonderfully in real life, because they are based on experience with the variety of existing morphologies."

 The "signatures" of Pierre Duboin's bosses